Azure/PyRIT/doc/contributing.md

 1. **Centralized Exceptions**: Use the exceptions defined in our centralized exceptions module or create new ones as necessary in the same module.
 2. **Inherit `PyritException`**: Ensure any new exceptions inherit from `PyritException` to maintain consistency.
 3. **Exception Processing**: Utilize the `process_exception` method to handle exceptions appropriately.
+4. **Add Response Entries to Memory**: After handling an exception using the `process_exception` method.
+While adding response entries to memory, ensure to set the `response_type` and `error` parameter to `error` to help identify the responses in the database for easy filtering.

 #### Specific Scenarios